Tasanapol Inthraphuvasak: 2022

 In late 2022, in preparation for a full Formula Regional campaign the following year, Inthraphuvasak paired up with Graff to take part in two rounds of the Ultimate Cup Series' single-seater category.
 The Thai starred on debut, taking pole and winning lights to flag in his first race at the Hockenheimring.
 He went on to win five of his six races in the championship, in a field that included Formula E race winner and former Formula One test driver Nico Prost.

 2023

 Inthraphuvasak was revealed as one of the drivers for Pinnacle VAR in the 2023 Formula Regional Middle East Championship.
 He finished on the podium once throughout the season, finishing in 3rd place in the third race of the first round at Dubai Autodrome.
 With three other points finishes during the season, he came 19th in the overall standings with 19 points, and eighth in the rookie standings.

 2024

 In 2024, Inthraphuvasak was announced to be returning to the Formula Regional Middle East Championship for the 2024 season, driving for PHM AIX Racing.
 He began the season with two points finishes, before taking second place during round 2 in Yas Marina.
 Inthraphuvasak repeated these results during the first and second Dubai Autodrome rounds, and eventually placed ninth in the standings with 86 points.

+2026

+Inthraphuvasak raced in the final round of the Formula Regional Middle East Trophy with ART Grand Prix.